edward-prosser/corda-docs/content/en/docs/cdl/smart-contract-view/signing-constraints.md

 - cordapp design language
 - smart contract
 - cordapp diagram
+- signing constraints
 ---

 # Signing Constraints

 An important aspect of any CorDapp is the permissioning model, in other words who needs to sign which transactions.
 In Corda, the required signers are attached to the Transaction's Command.
-We mirror this in the CDL Smart contract view by including the require signer in brackets underneath the Command on the Path constraint.
+We mirror this in the CDL Smart Contract view by including the require signer in brackets underneath the Command on the Path constraint.

 {{< figure zoom="../resources/cdl-agreement-smart-contract-signing.png" width="1000" title="Click to zoom image in new tab/window" >}}